surgi1/adventofcode/2016/README.md

 [JavaScript implementation](https://github.com/surgi1/adventofcode/tree/main/2016)

-Solutions for days 1-3 and 5-7 not archived.
+Solutions for days 1 and 2 were not archived.

 ## Highlights